 Cyclocross is a sports competition that includes many athletic endeavors.
 This hybrid between road and mountain biking blends riding and running with skillful and precise bicycle handling.
 Without any of these, the sport would be just a muddy way to go road biking on gravel roads and challenging paths.

 You will need a performance-oriented bike to get your wheels going on the hills and dale tracks.
+You cannot be changing your bike tires at the middle of the competition.
 A product description is sometimes not enough to buy the perfect bike even if you already know the specs of certain models.
 So, you should dig deeper to make sure that your road bike is suitable for cyclocross by looking up its pros, cons, and other specific technicalities on specialized websites.
 We recommned the social fitness network Strava’s blog and BikeGearExpert MTB review site to get you started.

 What is Cyclocross?